 Filter C is a 4-inch thick filter with 0.12 in.
 WC at 300 FPM

-In homes with ducted HVAC equipment, the HVAC designer should specify HVAC systems with filters that are rated MERV 6 or higher and ensure that the HVAC system can accomodate the pressure drop associated with higher MERV filters.
-The HERS rater should inspect to make sure that MERV 6 or higher filters are installed.
+In homes with ducted HVAC equipment, the HVAC designer should specify HVAC systems with filters that are rated MERV 6 or higher and ensure that the HVAC system can accommodate the pressure drop associated with higher MERV filters.
+The HERS rater should inspect to make sure that MERV 6 or higher filters are installed in ENERGY STAR certified homes and MERV 8 or higher filters are installed in Indoor airPLUS and Zero Energy Ready homes.